Shenyang1995/M4R/README.md

 # M4R : Group Cohomology in Lean

-This is my MSCi research project at Imperial College London in 2019-2020, with special thanks to my supervisor Kevin Buzzard.
+This is my MSCi research project at Imperial College London in 2019-2020, with special thanks to my supervisor, Professor Kevin Buzzard.

 This project successfully formalizes a general definition for n cohomology group in Lean.
+Important: These definition does not give the n=0 case, and by convention: cocycle n G M := (n+1) cocycles, coboundary n G M := (n+1) coboundary, cohomology n G M := (n+1) cohomology.
+For H^0, just see Anca's work at https://github.com/anca797/group-cohomology.

 Some basic explanations on the structure of the files:

      - cochain.lean contains definitions of cochain and differential, and the proof of the most important lemma d^2=0.

      - cohomology.lean contains definitions of cocycle, coboundary, and cohomology.
-Important: These definition does not give the n=0 case, and by convention: cocycle n G M := (n+1) cocycles, coboundary n G M := (n+1) coboundary, cohomology n G M := (n+1) cohomology.
-For H^0, just see Anca's work at https://github.com/anca797/group-cohomology.

      - induced_maps.lean contains work towards the long exact sequence.
 Already done: induced homomorphism on cochain, commutative diagram and induced homomorphism on cohomology.